Kids’ Vision’s current program takes place @ Tesla Motors & Mozilla !

 This year participating girls will learn from Tesla Motors employees how Tesla applies the Math that girls are learning in 3rd, 4th and 5th grade, and at Mozilla girls will learn how women who work at Google, Mozilla, Cisco, and other high tech companies apply STEM (Science, Technology, Engineering, and Mathematics) and leadership skills in their work.
 75% of our participants live in low income communities such as East Palo Alto.
 We promote diversity in community by enrolling girls with a mix of ethnicities and income levels.

-Everybody knows that women are a minority in high tech, but not everybody is doing something to change this.
-Kids’ Vision’s STEM & Leadership Program for Girls is doing something to improve gender equity at the workplace in Silicon Valley.
-At Kids’ Vision we strive to address the main causes that keep most of our brightest girls from pursuing STEM related careers: absence of female role models who work in STEM related careers, lack of interest in STEM, fixed mindset, and lack of leadership skills.
+Everybody knows that women are a minority in STEM jobs in Silicon Valley, but not everybody is doing something to change this.
+At Kids’ Vision we are doing something to improve gender equality in Silicon Valley; we strive to address the main causes that keep most of our girls from pursuing STEM related careers:

 - Studies show that in order for a child to envision herself in a job, she needs to see other females in that role.